What Is the Quickest Thing to Smoke on a Pellet Grill?

 • What Happens: Quick-smoking foods are more susceptible to absorbing smoke because of their shorter cooking times.
 Too much smoke can overwhelm delicate items like vegetables or seafood.

 • How to Avoid It: Use a clean-burning wood pellet and monitor the color of the smoke.
-Thin, bluish smoke indicates clean combustion, while thick, white smoke can result in bitter flavors.
+Thin, bluish smoke indicates clean combustion, while thick, white smoke can result in bitter flavours.

 Failing to preheat your pellet grill can lead to uneven cooking and longer smoking times.